 Table of Contents

-- 5 Wrapping up: is AWS PaaS or IaaS or SaaS the best option to choose?
+- Wrapping up: Is AWS PaaS, IaaS, or SaaS the Best Option to Choose?

 Introduction about AWS

-Amazon Web Services (AWS) is the most widely-used public cloud computing platform across the globe and one of the pioneers of on-demand computing.
-Launched in 2006, AWS has soon grown to be a multi-billion dollar business, providing customers worldwide with access to more than 100 services from database management, serverless computing, data warehousing to virtual ground stations for satellite communications.
+Amazon Web Services (AWS) is the most widely used public cloud computing platform across the globe and one of the pioneers of on-demand computing.
+Launched in 2006, AWS has soon grown to be a multi-billion dollar business, providing customers worldwide with access to more than 100 services from database management, serverless computing, and data warehousing to virtual ground stations for satellite communications.

 There are numerous famous companies that have had their infrastructure successfully built on AWS including Splunk, Infor, Okta, Dynatrace, Crowdtangle, Zapproved, Pegasystems, Playauto, SendBird, Simscale, Airbnb, Nextdoor, Flatiron Health, Bambora.

 AWS is PaaS or IaaS or SaaS.
 Each service of Amazon has its own merits and flaws and is suitable for the specific needs of a company.
-Let’s go into more details about each one, beginning with IaaS AWS services:
+Let’s go into more detail about each one, beginning with IaaS AWS services.